Light switches are available in various types, designs and styles. You can choose from different sizes and layouts as well.

 Rocker switches feature a flat surface and spring-loaded rockers.
 Rotary light switches operate by rotating a decent mechanism.
 Ultimately, choosing the right switch can make all the difference in your home.

 While there are many different types of light switches available, they are divided into four main types.
 In this article, we are going to discuss the 4 types of lighting switches.
+In addition to choosing lighting switches, Flagship Energy also offers a variety of ways to help lower your monthly energy bills so you don’t have to worry about your energy costs.

 What Are Lighting Switches?